 Associate in Arts Degree (AA): General Studies Degree Overview

 Through an associate's degree program in general studies, students can expect to develop general skills and knowledge, including writing skills, interpersonal skills and critical thinking abilities.
-Students may also be able take elective courses in specific subject areas, such as world literature, U.S. history or calculus.
 Required or elective courses may include coursework in the following areas:

 Popular Career Options and Salary Information